 Higher memory usage (1-1.5 GB), which may slow older systems.

-IntelliJ IDEA, another product of JetBrains, is widely regarded as one of the best IDEs for Java.
+IntelliJ IDEA, another product of JetBrains, is widely regarded as one of the best IDE for Java.
 However, its capabilities can be used in Node JS as well via a plugin.
 It's ideal if you are building an app that combines Java Backends with Node JS services (also known as polyglot apps).

 Node.js plugin enables code completion, debugging, and npm integration.